-30 May What are some of the common triggers of anxiety?
+30 May What are the common triggers of anxiety?

 What is anxiety?

-There are a range of anxiety disorders including panic disorder, specific phobias, generalized anxiety disorder, social anxiety disorder, obsessive-compulsive disorder and post-traumatic stress disorder.
+There is a range of anxiety disorders including panic disorder, specific phobias, generalized anxiety disorder, social anxiety disorder, obsessive-compulsive disorder and post-traumatic stress disorder.

 This is where relaxation strategies as part of the treatment approach to manage anxiety can be helpful.
 We need to look at ways to relax the body physiologically and to find a way to send signals to the brain that “we are safe” and “there is no threat” — as often the muscles tense up with our brain perceives a real of ‘false alarm’ threat within our environment.

 You may also notice that you are feeling more irritable and easily annoyed with loved ones or family members.
 Often this can result in being snappier and withdrawing from people closest to us.
 This is usually a result of our window of tolerance reducing due to a range of identifiable stressors using up all our mental capacity.

 What are the common treatment modalities for anxiety disorders?

 The evidence-based treatment for anxiety disorders may include counselling with a psychologist or medication, including antidepressants.
 The medication will need to be assessed and prescribed by your GP or Psychiatrist; however, a Psychologist at Positive Wellbeing Psychology will be able to conduct assessments to determine the severity of your anxiety symptoms, along with a detailed assessment using the biopsychosocial model to determine the best treatment needs for your circumstance as individuals needs vary.

 What therapy approaches are found most effective for anxiety disorders?

 There are a number of evidence-based anxiety treatment approaches that our professional and qualified anxiety psychologists will adopt at Positive Wellbeing Psychology.
 These treatment approaches may include: